-2. Recommendations
+2. Purpose

-It is recommended that the Cabinet Member for Traffic and Transportation:

-- 2.1 Approves a trial to allow access for Portsmouth City Council Licensed Private Hire Vehicles to use a limited number of five bus lanes in Portsmouth for a minimum of 3 months including;

-- Cavell Drive,

-- Marketway,

-- Mile End Road,

-- Bishop Crispian Way,

-- and Queen Street.

-- 2.2 Has delegated authority to immediately cease any or all of the five trial locations if safety issues become apparent;

-- 2.3 Delegates authority to the Director of Regeneration in consultation with the Cabinet Member for Traffic and Transportation and the Section 151 Officer to release funding to undertake the monitoring and evaluation of

-this trial as the details are developed, this will be funded from the Parking Reserve;
+- 2.1 The purpose of this report is to provide an update on the recently approved changes to the Private Hire Vehicles in bus lanes trial following the decisions taken by the Cabinet Member for Traffic & Transportation on 5th July 2022.
+The report details these changes and the justifications for these amendments. - 2.2 The following recommendations were taken by the Cabinet Member for Traffic & Transportation on 5th July 2022: - A trial was approved to allow access for Portsmouth City Council Licensed Private Hire Vehicles to use a limited number of five bus lanes in Portsmouth for a minimum of 3 months including: - Cavell Drive, - Marketway, - Mile End Road. - Bishop Crispian Way, - and Queen Street. - Delegated authority to immediately cease any or all of the five trial locations if safety issues become apparent. - Delegated authority to the Director of Regeneration in consultation with the Cabinet Member for Traffic and Transportation and the Section 151 Officer to release funding to undertake the monitoring and evaluation of this trial as the details are developed, this will be funded from the Parking Reserve.